 - 2202.1 Waiver Petition.
-The petitioner shall submit a Waiver Petition to the County Commissioners in compliance with the requirements listed below in 2203. - 2202.2 Planning Commission Review and Recommendations.
+The petitioner shall submit a Waiver Petition to the County Commissioners in compliance with the requirements listed in 2203. - 2202.2 Planning Commission Review and Recommendations.
 The Waiver Petition will be referred to the Planning Commission for review at a regular Planning Commission meeting.
 The Planning Commission will review the application and forward any recommendations to the County Commission. - 2202.3 Decision Criteria.
-The decision of the County Commissioners shall be based on the following: - A. Whether the information submitted and other information available to the County indicates compliance with the Threshold Standards. - B. Whether any minor or significant deviations from the Threshold Standards have been accurately identified. - C. Whether any minor or significant deviations from Threshold Standards have been mitigated to adequately reduce significant adverse impacts on surrounding property owners and the County. - D. Whether Waiver Petitions involving lots within an existing Subdivision or PUD are in compliance with recorded covenants.

-2202.4 Effect of Denial of a Waiver Petition.
+The decision of the County Commissioners shall be based on the following: - A. Whether the information submitted and other information available to the County indicates compliance with the Threshold Standards. - B. Whether any minor or significant deviations from the Threshold Standards have been accurately identified. - C. Whether any minor or significant deviations from Threshold Standards have been mitigated to adequately reduce significant adverse impacts on surrounding property owners and the County. - D. Whether Waiver Petitions involving lots within an existing Subdivision or are in compliance with recorded covenants. - 2202.4 Effect of Denial of a Waiver Petition.
 If the Waiver Petition is denied by the County Commissioners the applicant shall comply with the full High Impact Permit process in order to continue pursuing the activity or change in land use.
 All denials must be supported by written findings specifying the provision of this Code that the plat, plan or agreement failed to address or satisfy.

-2203 Waiver Petition Summittal Requirements.
+2203 Waiver Petition Submittal Requirements.

-2203.1 Petition.
-A Waiver Petition shall include the following information, if applicable:

-- A. The names, addresses, and contact information for the applicant, and, if different, the owner and/or operator of the change in land use. - B. A current, completed Letter Permit Application, summarizing the level of compliance with each Threshold Standard. - C. A copy of any recorded Subdivision or PUD covenants and a statement indicating compliance of the change in land use with those covenants. - D. A general site plan and any preliminary plans, specifications, and design criteria or other documentation for the change in land use as are available, sufficient to indicate the level of compliance with the Threshold Standards and any recorded Subdivision or PUD covenants. - E, Tentative planning, permitting, construction, operating schedules, estimated life of the change in land use and other information as applicable to ongoing activities. - F. A list of all other federal, state, and local permits that will be required, and/or documentation of other permits already obtained, for the change in land use, together with any proposal for coordinating these approvals with the County permitting process. - G. A general statement of any minor and significant adverse impacts resulting from the change in land use and actions taken, or proposed efforts, to mitigate impacts exceeding the Threshold Standards. - 2204 High Impact Permit Public Hearing and Review Procedure.
-When a change in land use will exceed Threshold Standards, and a waiver petition has not been approved, a High Impact Permit is required, subject to the following procedure: - 2204.1 High Impact Permit Application.
-A High Impact Permit Application shall be submitted in accordance with 2205.1 and 2205.2.
-For projects involving the potential of high significant impacts as defined in 2205.3 further requirements may be specified in accordance with 2205.4 When the application is complete it shall be submitted to the County Commission, who will forward it to the Planning Commission. - 2204.2 Planning Commission Review and Recommendations.
-At a regular Planning Commission meeting, the Planning Commission will review the application and forward recommendations to the County Commission.
-This is not a formal hearing, but the Planning Commission may take public comments and consider them in formulating recommendations.
+- 2203.1 Petition.
+A Waiver Petition shall include the following information, if applicable: - A. The names, addresses, and contact information for the applicant, and, if different, the owner and/or operator of the change in land use. - B. A current, completed Permit Application, summarizing the level of compliance with each Threshold Standard. - C. A copy of any recorded subdivision or planned unit development covenants and a statement indicating compliance of the change in land use with those covenants. - D. A general site plan and any preliminary plans, specifications, and design criteria or other documentation for the change in land use as are available, sufficient to indicate the level of compliance with the Threshold Standards and any recorded subdivision or planned unit development covenants. - E. Tentative planning, permitting, construction, operating schedules, estimated life of the change in land use and other information as applicable to ongoing activities. - F. A list of all other federal, state, and local permits that will be required, and/or documentation of other permits already obtained, for the change in land use, together with any proposal for coordinating these approvals with the County permitting process. - G. A general statement of any minor and significant adverse impacts resulting from the change in land use and actions taken, or proposed efforts, to mitigate impacts exceeding the Threshold Standards.